The-McGrail-Foundation/MIMEDefang-website/content/pages/man/MIMEDefang-DKIM.pm.md

 # DESCRIPTION

-Mail::MIMEDefang::DKIM is a module with a set of DKIM related methods called from *mimedefang-filter* to operate with DKIM.
+Mail::MIMEDefang::DKIM is a module with a set of DKIM related methods called from `mimedefang-filter` to operate with DKIM.

 # METHODS

-md_dkim_sign
+- md\_dkim\_sign

-:   Returns a mail header and the DKIM signature for the message.
-The
+    Returns a mail header and the DKIM signature for the message.
-    method accepts the following parameters:
+    The method accepts the following parameters:

-    $keyfile
+    - `$keyfile`

-    :   The path to the private DKIM key
+        The path to the private DKIM key

-    $algorithm
+    - `$algorithm`

-    :   The algorithm to be used to sign the message, by default is 'rsa-sha1'
+        The algorithm to be used to sign the message, by default is 'rsa-sha1'

-    $method
+    - `$method`

-    :   The method used to sign the message, by default is 'relaxed/simple'
+        The method used to sign the message, by default is 'relaxed/simple'

-    $domain
+    - `$domain`

-    :   The domain to be used when signing the message, by default it's autodetected
+        The domain to be used when signing the message, by default it's autodetected

-    $selector
+    - `$selector`

-    :   The selector to be used when signing the message, by default it's 'default'
+        The selector to be used when signing the message, by default it's 'default'

-    $headers
+    - `$headers`

-    :   The headers to sign, by default the headers are: From Sender Reply-To Subject Date Message-ID To Cc MIME-Version Content-Type Content-Transfer-Encoding Content-ID Content-Description
+        The headers to sign, by default the headers are:
+                       From Sender Reply-To Subject Date
+                       Message-ID To Cc MIME-Version
+                       Content-Type Content-Transfer-Encoding Content-ID Content-Description
                        Resent-Date Resent-From Resent-Sender Resent-To Resent-cc
+                       Resent-Message-ID
-        Resent-Message-ID In-Reply-To References List-Id List-Help
+                       In-Reply-To References
-        List-Unsubscribe List-Subscribe List-Post List-Owner
+                       List-Id List-Help List-Unsubscribe List-Subscribe
-        List-Archive
+                       List-Post List-Owner List-Archive

-    $wrap
+        `$headers` parameter is a colon separated list of headers to sign,

+        this is added to the list of default headers as shown in in the DKIM specification.

+    - `$wrap`

-    :   Option to enable or disable DKIM header lines wrap (enabled by default).
+        Option to enable or disable DKIM header lines wrap (enabled by default).

-md_dkim_verify
+- md\_dkim\_verify

-:   Verifies the DKIM signature of an email, this method has no parameters.
+    Verifies the DKIM signature of an email, this method has no parameters.

     The first return value can be "pass", "fail", "invalid", "temperror" or "none".

-    In case of multiple signatures, the best result will be returned.
+    In case of multiple signatures, the "best" result will be returned.

-    Best is defined as pass, followed by fail, invalid, and none.
+    Best is defined as "pass", followed by "fail", "invalid", and "none".

     The second return value is the domain that has applied the signature.

     The third return value is the size of the DKIM public key.

-    The forth return value is the value of the b tag of the DKIM signature.
+    The forth return value is the value of the "b" tag of the DKIM signature.

+    If the sub is called in scalar context, the `$dkim` object is returned.